Kaiser roll: Origin

-Kaiser rolls have existed in a recognizable form since at least 1760.
-They are thought to have been named to honor Emperor (Kaiser) Franz Joseph I of Austria (born 1830, reigned 1848–1916).
+It is sometimes claimed that kaiser rolls were named to honor Emperor (Kaiser) Franz Joseph I of Austria (born 1830, reigned 1848–1916); but the term appears as early as 1825.
+There is also the theory that the name stems at least in part from a baker family called Kayzer in Opatów in Galicia which had been occupied by the Austrian monarchy in the First Partition of Poland.
 In the 18th century a law fixed retail prices of Semmeln (bread rolls) in the Habsburg monarchy.
-Allegedly, the name Kaisersemmel came into general use after the bakers' guild sent a delegation in 1789 to Emperor Joseph II (b.
+Another claim is that the name Kaisersemmel came into general use after the bakers' guild sent a delegation in 1789 to Emperor Joseph II (b.
 1741, r.
-1765–1790) and convinced him to deregulate the price of bread rolls.
+1765–1790) and persuaded him to deregulate the price of bread rolls.

 With its monarchical connotation, Kaiser rolls stood out against common rolls known as Mundsemmeln ("mouth rolls") or Schustersemmeln ("cobbler's rolls").
 They are traditionally found in Austria, but have also become popular in other countries of the former Austrian Habsburg Empire, such as the Galicia region in Poland and later the whole country (where it is known as kajzerka), Croatia, Slovenia, and Serbia (kajzerica), Hungary (császárzsemle), the Czech Republic (císařská žemle, císařská houska, kaiserka) and Slovakia (kaiserka), as well as in Germany, the United States, and Canada.
 During Austrian rule in Lombardy, Italian bakers produced a hollow version known as michetta or rosetta.

 Variations

 A handmade Kaiser roll is known as a Wiener Kaisersemmel (Handsemmel) according to the Codex Alimentarius Austriacus standards collection.

 There are multiple variants of the common roll, differing in size, type of flour used, and toppings.
 While traditionally plain, Kaiser-style rolls are today found topped with poppy seeds, sesame seeds, pumpkin seeds, flax, or sunflower seeds.
 The Kaiser roll is a main part of a typical Austrian breakfast, usually served with butter and jam.
 It is often used as a bun for such popular sandwiches as hamburgers in America, and with a slice of Leberkäse in Germany and Austria, though sliced Extrawurst and pickled gherkins (Wurstsemmel), or a type of Wiener schnitzel (Schnitzelsemmel) are also used.
 A variation called a kümmelweck (alternatively spelled "kimmelweck" or "kummelweck") is topped with kosher salt and caraway, and in the United States is an essential component of a Buffalo-area specialty, the beef on weck sandwich.
+"Weck" is short for "Weckerl", the diminutative of "Wecken", a loaf of bread, "Kümmel" is caraway.